 Deciding what gear to take on the adventure has become increasingly diverse, thanks to a host of modern technologies dedicated to making skis, boots and bindings as versatile as possible, light as possible (for the ascent) but still burly and capable on the descent.
 It's a balancing act as ever though, so you’ll need to compromise somewhere along the line - light is right on the way up, but there is a weight penalty for that freeride performance carving down.

-Choose your quiver wisely - below are our best Touring skis for 2024-25 - if you're after more of a compromise, our lists of best all mountain ski and best piste skis are well worth a look before getting your wallet out...
+Choose your quiver wisely - below are our best touring skis for 2024-25 - if you're after more of a compromise, our lists of best all mountain ski and best piste skis are well worth a look before getting your wallet out...

 K2 Wayback 89 Womens Ski